Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Portland Saturday Market

-Vanessa M.: You never know what you will see, hear, taste, or buy at the Portland Saturday Market.
+Vanessa M. said: You never know what you will see, hear, taste, or buy at the Portland Saturday Market.
 It is one of the largest year-round arts & crafts markets in the nation!
 Check the events & live music calendar here.
 Kids activities change weekly at the Kid's Korner.

 Mother's Bistro